-For the WIT Replacement Project, the WorkSource I&T Advisory Committee will identify and assign subject matter experts as required to meet project goals who will serve as topic specific Teams.
-The Project Owner, working with the Advisory Committee to identify participants and coordination formation of these-Advisory teams (table below).
+For the WIT Replacement Project, the WorkSource I&T Steering Committee delegates will identify and assign subject matter experts as required to meet project goals who will serve as topic specific Teams.
+The Project Owner, working with the Advisory Committee to coordinate formation of these-Advisory teams (table below).
 A work plan with specific deliverables and time commitments will be established for the Advisory Teams.
 Work sessions will be convened by members of the Implementation Team who are identified as the Team Leads.